Spiger2004/Spiger2004/README.md

 - 👋 Hi, I’m @Spiger2004
-- 👀 I’m interested in Games, musics snd coding
+- 👀 I’m interested in Games, musics and coding
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me through instagram and email